Maroder1/TIA-openness/README.md

  4. Actiavte the environment: *conda activate opennesspy*
  5. Install pythonnet by typing: *pip install pythonnet*  Note: installing using *conda install* didnt work.
  6. Browse to the location of the example file and type: *Python opennesspy.py*
- 7. To leave the environment type *conda deactiave opennesspy*
+ 7. To leave the environment type *conda deactiave*

  Optional: instead of manually installing use the provided environment.yml file